jwiegley/hours/README.md

     use this program, but you might copy and modify the to suit your environment.

-  - `utimelog-periods`: Converts a file in the Emacs timeclock format, which is just simply `i DATE TIME` for clock-in, and `o DATE TIME` for clock-out (and which can also be understood by Ledger) into a set of real intervals.
+  - `timelog-periods`: Converts a file in the Emacs timeclock format, which is just simply `i DATE TIME` for clock-in, and `o DATE TIME` for clock-out (and which can also be understood by Ledger) into a set of real intervals.